falkr/ttm4115/pages/unit-setup.md

 * Conclude on the last page with expectations that you have towards each other.

 :delivery:
-Copy the PPTX with your final answer into the general channel / Files and folder for this unit.
+Copy the PPTX with your final answer into the general channel / Files and deliveries folder for this unit.
 Done!